Tutorials¶

 models in the stdpopsim

-catalog.
+Catalog.
 The other way to

 access the stdpopsim

-resources is via the python API.
+resources is via the Python API.
 This is a bit more

 complicated, but allows for more advanced tasks.
 This tutorial will walk